-Indicator Title 4.11.1 Percentage of maintenance investigations finalised by the Maintenance Investigator within 60 days from the date of receipt of instruction/ referral - Instruction is issued by the Maintenance Officer Source/Collection of Data ICMS: Maintenance Report Method of Calculation Percentage = (Number of maintenance investigations finalised by the Maintenance Investigator within 60 days from the date of receipt of instruction/ referral/ Number of maintenance investigations finalised ) 100.
+Indicator Title 4.11.1 Percentage of maintenance investigations finalised by the Maintenance Investigator within 60 days from the date of receipt of instruction/ referral Source/Collection of Data ICMS: Maintenance Report Method of Calculation Percentage = (Number of maintenance investigations finalised by the Maintenance Investigator within 60 days from the date of receipt of instruction/ referral/ Number of maintenance investigations finalised ) 100.
 Means of Verification Case File Assumptions There will be enough Maintenance Investigators to finalise investigation instructions/referral Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Quarterly Desired Performance All maintenance investigations finalised within 60 days in 240 courts from date of instruction/ referral.
 Indicator Responsibility DDG Court Services

 Indicator Title 4.12.1 Number of activities actioned to enhance the effectiveness of the established SOGIESC Provincial Task Teams Definition The indicator measures the number of activities actioned to enhance the effectiveness of the established SOGIESC Provincial Task Teams.
 The interventions include: a.
 Hold 6 Provincial Task Team-meetings (Limpopo, Free State, Northern Cape, Eastern Cape, North-West and Mpumalanga); b.
 Conduct 3 Training workshops on SOGIESC matters targeting government officials, Chapter Nine Institutions and Community Advice Offices (3) (Limpopo, Free State and the Northern Cape); and c. prepare 4 quarterly reports.
+Source of Data Invitations

-Indicator Title 4.12.1 Number of activities actioned to enhance the effectiveness of the established SOGIESC Provincial Task Teams Source of Data Invitations Agenda Method of Calculation/Assessment Simple count Means of Verification Attendance registers, minutes of the meeting and progress reports Assumptions There is budget set aside for implementation of interventions to enhance the effectiveness of the established SOGIESC Provincial Task Teams Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end) Reporting Cycle Quarterly Desired Performance All planned activities to enhance the effectiveness of the established SOGIESC Provincial Task Teams actioned during the reporting period.
+Indicator Title 4.12.1 Number of activities actioned to enhance the effectiveness of the established SOGIESC Provincial Task Teams Agenda Method of Calculation/Assessment Simple count Means of Verification Attendance registers, minutes of the meeting and progress reports Assumptions There is budget set aside for implementation of interventions to enhance the effectiveness of the established SOGIESC Provincial Task Teams Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end) Reporting Cycle Quarterly Desired Performance All planned activities to enhance the effectiveness of the established SOGIESC Provincial Task Teams actioned during the reporting period.
 Indicator Responsibility Chief Director: Judicial Policy and Planning.

-Indicator Title 4.13.1 Number of activities actioned in collaboratio stakeholders to prevent and combat Trafficking in Definition This indicator measures the number of activities action collaboration with other stakeholders for the purpose o and combating Trafficking in Persons.
-The activities in f prevent ing 4 NICTIP meetings 4 PTT meetings 4 quarterly reports 1 Annual Report to Parliament Source of Data Invitations Agenda Method of Calculation/Assessment Simple count Means of Verification Attendance registers, minutes of the meeting and Rep orts Assumptions Support and collaboration from other government depa artments Disaggregation of Beneficiaries (where applicable) N/A
+Indicator Title 4.13.1 Number of activities actioned in collaboration with other stakeholders to prevent and combat Trafficking in Persons Definition This indicator measures the number of activities actioned in collaboration with other stakeholders for the purpose of preventing and combating Trafficking in Persons.
+The activities include: • 4 NICTIP meetings 4 PTT meetings 4 quarterly reports 1 Annual Report to Parliament Source of Data Invitations Agenda Method of Calculation/Assessment Simple count Means of Verification Attendance registers, minutes of the meeting and Reports Assumptions Support and collaboration from other government departments Disaggregation of Beneficiaries (where applicable) N/A